dylanljones/lattpy/README.md

     <a href="https://github.com/psf/black"><img alt="Code style: black" src="https://img.shields.io/badge/code%20style-black-000000.svg?style=flat"></a>
 </p>

-:warning: **WARNING**: This project is still in development and might change significantly in the future!
+:warning: **WARNING**: This project is still in development and might contain bugs or change significantly in the future!

 *LattPy* is a simple and efficient Python package for modeling Bravais lattices and constructing (finite) lattice structures in any dimension.